 |Australian Government Contribution:||$664,000

 |Local Council/Shire:||Mareeba Shire Council,Tablelands Regional Council

-The Ootann Road provides a north-south link between the Burke Developmental Road, the Peninsula Developmental Road and the Kennedy Highway.
-The majority of the road is unsealed and has a high proportion of heavy vehicle and livestock traffic, including Type 2 road trains.
+The Ootann Road is a north-south link between the Burke Developmental Road, the Peninsula Developmental Road and the Kennedy Highway, servicing a number of cattle grazing and production areas in northern Queensland.

 This package involves progressive sealing of approximately 1.4 kilometres of the Ootann Road between Almanden to the Kennedy Highway.
 In conjunction with Package two, approximately 7.8 kilometres of the Ootann Road will be sealed.

 The project will deliver the following improvements to the cattle supply chain:

 - improved productivity and travel times by sealing unsealed sections of road